Opting out of NHS Wales Bursary Scheme: Accessing Student Finance

 How to apply

-If you decide to opt out of the NHS Wales Bursary Scheme and apply solely for student finance instead, you need to follow the steps below to ensure that your application is assessed correctly.
+If you decide to opt out of the NHS Wales Bursary Scheme and apply to student finance instead, you need to follow the steps below to ensure that your application is assessed correctly.

-If you do not correctly opt out following the steps below, student finance will automatically assess your application assuming that you have opted into the NHS Wales Bursary Scheme and this will reduce the amount of funding available to you.
+If you do not correctly opt out following the steps below, student finance will automatically assess your application, assuming that you have opted into the NHS Wales Bursary Scheme.
+This will reduce the amount of maintenance funding available to you and prevent access to tuition fee funding.
 The NHS Student Awards Service have produced a short opt-out guide.

 Follow the steps below to begin your application:

-1. Register your decision to opt out of the NHS Wales Bursary Scheme on the NHS Wales Student Awards Service website.
+- Register your decision to opt out of the NHS Wales Bursary Scheme on the NHS Wales Student Awards Service website.
 Use the link for ‘New Students’ and register for an account.
-During the application, you will be asked if you want to make an advance commitment to work in Wales after you finish the course and there will be an option to select ‘No’.
+During the application, you will be asked if you want to make an advance commitment to work in Wales after you finish the course, and there will be an option to select ‘No’.

-Once you have done this, the NHS Student Awards Service will send you an email with a unique code (sometimes referred to as an FRSL code) to confirm you have opted out of the NHS Wales Bursary.
-You need to provide this email to your student finance body with your application.
+Once you have done this, the NHS Student Awards Service will send you an email with a unique opt-out code (sometimes referred to as an FRSL code) to confirm you have opted out of the NHS Wales Bursary.
+You need to provide proof that you are opting out of the NHS Bursary Scheme to your student finance body with your application.
+Please include a copy of the opt-out email with your application.
+You can do this by uploading a copy of your opt-out email to your student finance account via the upload documents tab.

-We would advise sending it by recorded or special delivery so you have a record of it being received by your funding body.
+We would advise making a copy of the form before sending, and then sending the PN1 form by recorded or special delivery so you have a record of it being received by your funding body.

 Once your student finance body has received your application and begun processing it they will send you a student finance Customer Reference Number (CRN).
 This is a 10-digit number that is included in all correspondence from them.